cimentadaj/bicing_experiment/README.md

-This guide is OUTDATE.
-New guide coming soon.

 ## Setting up the data base

 This is a short tutorial on the steps I had to take to setup a database